mercadopago/devsite-docs/plugins_sdks/plugins/prestashop/instalation.en.md

 Install the module by following these steps:

 1. [Download the .zip file](https://github.com/mercadopago/cart-prestashop-7/raw/master/mercadopago.zip) directly from our Github or from the Prestashop modules [directory](https://addons.prestashop.com/en/payment-card-wallet/23962-mercado-pago.html).
-2. Go to the "Module Manager" section in the 'Customize' section of your administrator.
+2. Go to the "Module Manager" section in the "Customize" section of your administrator.
-3. Click the 'Upload a Module' button in the upper right corner.
+3. Click the "Upload a Module" button in the upper right corner.
 4. Select or drag the previously downloaded mercadopago.zip file.
 5. Done!
 The Mercado Pago module will be installed in your online store.